V I C K I H A I N E S

-I am currently working commercially as a photographer predominantly photographing weddings and studio portraits, in order to fund my studies at University.
+I am currently working commercially as a photographer predominantly photographing weddings and studio portraits.

 This involves me completing all of the necessary formalities or running a small business, including tax affairs, various insurance policies, marketing and advertising, sales and customer service.

 Working in a group, I took a lead role in curating a very successful exhibition in Cheltenham High Street.

 Before beginning my career path as an Artist, I had a successful sales career spanning 20 years.
 Working towards sales targets, leading small teams of sales reps, formulating business plans and giving presentations to large groups and one to one.